kanincityy/ser_in_noise/README.md

-# SER in White Noise
+# SER in White Noise using TensorFlow

 This project is part of my MSc Language Sciences: Technology of Language and Speech dissertation.
 Please note that this is a WIP, and will undergo significant changes in the coming months.